DrVicki/chapter-9-loops/1-loops.md

   - When the condition is met, the loop stops and the computer moves on to the next part of the program.

-## Code-Along ActivityL Repeat Tasks Manually
+## Code-Along Activity: Repeat Tasks Manually

 Before we write our own loops let’s take a moment to develop an appreciation for loops.
 The best way to do that is by showing you how cumbersome it would be if a repeated task required you to type out the same code every single